 4. When will my hair stop falling out?

 One of my biggest post-baby body fears is not a mummy tummy or a broken downstairs basement, it’s female baldness.
 I’ve always been prone to moulting and am super scared about being the old lady down the street whose scalp shows when the wind blows.
 I knew that when you’re pregnant you don’t lose hair, but after the baby is born you shed it all at once instead, but how much was too much?
 Mine just kept on going and going and going and I stressed that it was never going to end (it did – back to normal moulting now).

 5. How many poos should a child do a day?

 Your friends are saying their babies do one poo every eight days, your baby does four a day.
 Are they a freak?!
 Are they sick?
 Are you feeding them the wrong stuff?
-One question leads to another and another…luckily Google has a whole heaps of answers.
+One question leads to another and another … luckily Google has a whole heap of answers.
 But you could also visit your doctor if you’re really worried.

 6. Can you give a child too much fruit?